Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Dear [Hiring Manager’s Name],

-I am certain that my qualifications and experience make me an strong candidate for this role.
-I would welcome the opportunity to chat with you about how I can add value on your staff.
+I am certain that my qualifications as well as my experience make me a good candidate for this position.
+I would be delighted to discuss further with you about how I can add value to your team.

 Sincerely,